A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

 Draco pushed out a heady breath, and his ears rang with the sound of Harry's responding whine.

 The sound was like being doused with a bucket of ice water.
 Draco jerked back, leaping to his feet and sprinting away down the hall.
 He was too close to losing control—too close to undoing all of the mistakes he'd rectified.
 This wasn't supposed to happen.
 Losing Harry wasn't supposed to unravel him like this; rip him apart at the seams and leave him hopelessly broken.

 What if…what if making Harry forget had been the wrong thing to do?

 Draco shook his head, slowing to a walk and collapsing against a wall.
-His lungs burned as he pulled oxygen into them, and the rough stone bricks scraped painfully against the skin on Draco's forehead.
+His lungs burned as he pulled oxygen into them, and the rough stone bricks scraped painfully against the skin on his forehead.
 There was no point in letting his thoughts wander into that territory.
-No matter how talented he was at mind altering magic, there was no undoing an obliviation spell.
+No matter how talented he was at mind-altering magic, there was no undoing an obliviation spell.
 There was no undoing all of the things that he'd done.

 Draco took in a deep, rattling breath, his hand curling into a fist against the wall.

-Thunder boomed and lightning flashed across the midnight sky, slicing clean through the dark clouds that seemed to have settled themselves directly over Malfoy Manor.
+Thunder boomed and lightning flashed across the midnight sky, slicing clean through the dark clouds that had settled themselves directly over Malfoy Manor.
 Rain poured down in heavy sheets, turning the grassy fields to mud and causing the trees to bend and moan under the strain of the roaring wind.
 Draco trudged across the grounds, mud clinging to his boots and tugging against each step.